 WE LOOK AT SOME OF THE MOST EXPENSIVE GUITARS AVAILABLE AND DISCUSS WHY THESE HIGH-END GUITARS ARE TOTALLY WORTH IT

-We aspire to upgrading our beginner guitar as it signifies a type of ‘graduation’ into the upper echelons of the music world.
-But why do these upgrades or 'pro-level' guitars cost so much?
-It all boils down to quality.
+We consider upgrading from our beginner guitar as a type of ‘graduation’ into the upper-echelons of the music world - but why do these upgraded, 'pro-level' guitars cost so much?

 1. GIBSON LES PAUL STANDARD